 • Earn $750 bonus when you open a Huntington Unlimited Plus Business Checking account and make total deposits of at least $20,000 within 60 days of account opening.

-• The $750 bonus will be deposited into your account after all requirements are met and your account is open for 90 days.
+• The $750 bonus will be deposited into your account after all requirements are met.

 • Enjoy overdraft protection with no annual fee or deposit-to-deposit overdraft protection with no transfer fee!

 • Bonus Service.
 Choose one bonus service such as fraud tools, discounts on payroll services, or Huntington Deposit Scan®